Proposal to Revoke: Toronto Muslim Cemetery Corporation

 Update as of Dec.
 13, 2022:

 On May 10, 2022 the Licence Appeal Tribunal (LAT) upheld the Registrar’s proposal to revoke the cemetery licence of TMCC.
 Since then, TMCC appealed the decision by making a request to Divisional Court for Judicial Review of the LAT Order.
-The Registrar and TMCC came to an agreement to licence TMCC on conditions, after which TMCC withdrew its application to Divisional Court to appeal the LAT decision.
+On Dec.
+13, 2022, the Registrar and TMCC came to an agreement to licence TMCC on conditions, after which TMCC withdrew its application to Divisional Court to appeal the LAT decision.

 The Bereavement Authority of Ontario (BAO) has issued a proposal to revoke the cemetery operator licence of Toronto Muslim Cemetery Corporation, at 13076 Leslie St. in Richmond Hill.